Psychedelic-Engineering/sleep-machine/README.md

 The first incarnation consists of:

-A pillow with sensors, a pair of speakers and vibration motors and a base station with a display, some strong leds (warm and cold white, later RGB) for wake-up lighing.
+A basestation next to the bed (like an conventional alarm clock) with a touch-screen display some strong leds for wake-up lighing (200 watt, cold and warm) a PIR motion sensor a RaspberryPi

+A pillow with
+acceleration and touchg sensors a pair of speakers some vibration motors

+a third component will be a Raspberry Airplay client with USB-Audio
+Relais for switching on the hifi-system

 Pragmatic & unscientific
 explorative